 Learn more on his Facebook page.

 After graduating with his law degree and being admitted to the bar in 2000, Todd began his legal career as an Assistant District Attorney in the Montgomery County District Attorney’s Office in January 2001.
 When Todd was promoted to the Trials Division he was assigned to the Sex Crimes Unit, where he immediately developed a passion for prosecuting crimes committed against children via the internet.

 Throughout his career in the District Attorney’s Office Todd spent considerable time in the community educating children and parents of the potential dangers they face while online.
 He also taught “Sex Crimes and the Law” at Temple University Ambler’s Campus, as well as a course for Pennsylvania’s Magisterial District Judges concerning the prosecution of internet sex cases.

 In 2004 Todd was appointed as a Special Assistant United States Attorney with the U.S. Attorney’s Office in Philadelphia.
 There, Todd was assigned to the Firearms Unit and focused on prosecuting Montgomery County’s most violent gun offenders in federal court, where the penalties for these crimes are substantially higher.

 During his tenure as a prosecutor, Todd served as the Captain of the Sex Crimes, Firearms and Major Crimes Unit.
 In almost 10 years as a prosecutor Todd achieved a 99 percent conviction rate, over 1,500 convictions, and 18 homicide convictions.

 Outside the courtroom Todd served on the Horsham Planning Commission when Horsham was named the “15th Best Place to Live in America” by CNN/Money Magazine in 2007.
 He also served on the Reuse Subcommittee of the Horsham Land Reuse Authority for the Willow Grove Naval Air Station, and led the fight to ensure Willow Grove will never become a civilian or commercial airport.

-Todd, his wife Nicole, and son Will live in Horsham Township.
+Todd, his wife Nicole, and sons Will and Ben live in Horsham Township.

 Sign up to receive occasional updates from me.